Prospective Career of the Graduates

 Major and Streaming

-- Sarjana Seni from BINUS UNIVERSITY and Bachelor of Fashion Design with Honors (BA-Hons) from Northumbria University, Newcastle upon Tyne, UK
+- Sarjana Desain from BINUS UNIVERSITY and Bachelor of Fashion Design with Honours (BA-Hons) from Northumbria University, Newcastle upon Tyne, UK

 |Fashion Design (3+1 NU)